 - 4.1 Under the Statutory Food Law Code of Practice, all food premises are categorised according to an intervention rating score.
 This determines the frequency of primary food hygiene interventions, from 6 months to 3 years, and depends on the type of food business, the type of food processing or handling undertaken, hygiene and structure of the premises and how well risks are controlled. - 4.2 These criteria are assessed and scored in Birmingham to give food businesses a rating under the 'National Food Hygiene Rating Scheme' (visit www.ratings.food.gov.uk).
-The scores for 6,177 premises are available via the ratings website and since the launch officers have also been issuing window stickers for display in food premises for all businesses.
-The ratings range from 0 (urgent improvement necessary) to 5 (very good). - 4.3 Currently, 86.47% of rated food businesses in Birmingham are classed as 'broadly compliant', which leaves approximately 992 which are not, this figure includes 800 0-1 rated premises.
-Officers will be concentrating on those worst premises i.e. those in the 0-1 range by carrying out additional interventions and taking enforcement action where necessary in order to raise standards to 'broadly compliant'.
+The scores for 6263 premises are available via the ratings website and since the launch officers have also been issuing window stickers for display in food premises for all businesses.
+The ratings range from 0 (urgent improvement necessary) to 5 (very good).
+As part of the scheme, businesses can request a rescore when the conditions have improved, a charge for this service is introduced from 1st April 2017. - 4.3 Currently, 84.47% of rated food businesses in Birmingham are classed as 'broadly compliant', which leaves approximately 1,189 which are not, this figure includes 889 0-1 rated premises.
+Officers will be concentrating on those worst premises i.e. those in the 0-1 range by carrying out additional interventions and taking enforcement action where necessary in order to raise standards to 'broadly compliant'

-4.4 The Local Authority will continue to utilize a range of interventions depending on the previous history of the food business.
+4.4 The authority will continue to utilize a range of interventions depending on the previous history of the food business.
 These interventions include inspections, audits, monitoring, surveillance, verification visits, advice and guidance and information/intelligence gathering.
 The intervention programme will be as indicated below.

-The higher risk category A to D premises will be subjected to full inspections.
-This includes inspections of premises requiring approval.
-This will include manufacturers and larger more complex food businesses.
-These 76 businesses add an additional 30 officer days per month demand on resources.
+The higher risk category A to D premises will still subjected to full inspections.
+This includes inspections of premises requiring approval, manufacturers and larger more complex food businesses, these types of businesses add an additional 30 officer days per month demand on resources.